 How sex is determined

 Humans have an additional pair of sex chromosomes for a total of 46 chromosomes.
-The sex chromosomes are referred to as X and Y, and their combination determines a person’s sex.
-Human females have two XX chromosomes while males possess an XY pairing.
+The sex chromosomes are referred to as X and Y, and their combination determines a person's sex.
+Typically, human females have two X chromosomes while males possess an XY pairing.
 This XY sex-determination system is found in most mammals as well as some reptiles and plants.

 Whether a person has XX or XY chromosomes is determined when a sperm fertilizes an egg.
 Unlike the body's other cells, the cells in the egg and sperm — called gametes or sex cells — possess only one chromosome.
 Gametes are produced by meiosis cell division, which results in the divided cells having half the number of chromosomes as the parent, or progenitor, cells.
 In the case of humans, this means that parent cells have two chromosomes and gametes have one.